-Our Belizean barbecues are a throwback to the days of pirates standing around barbeque spits drinking rum and trading stories of the high seas.
+Our Belizean barbecues are a throwback to the days of pirates standing around barbecue spits drinking rum and trading stories of the high seas.

 The fact is, a major pirate faction was responsible for much of the population of Belize, from early days as slave traders.
 When that stopped working for them, the pirate community switched to the lumber business here, plentiful with shipbuilding.

-But the pirate spirit continued, and is still here today, hovering over every well-used barbeque grill.
+But the pirate spirit continued, and is still here today, hovering over every well-used barbecue grill.